ltsuda/python-template-project/README.md

 -   Python 3.10
 -   Python 3.11

-As the tools available doesn't support anymore or are not available, `Python 3.6` setup will not be created in this template.
-If you really need it, feel free to use this template and configure it to `Python 3.6` as you wish, if possible.
+As some of the tools available doesn't support anymore or are not available for `Python 3.6`, the branch setup will not be created in this template.
+If you really need it, feel free to use this template and configure it to `Python 3.6` as you wish, if possible